Temple United FC: History

 Temple has the only Macy's between San Antonio and Austin and also has the only IMAX theater between the same cities.
 The downtown area has a handful of nice restaurants and bars that have been around for years and it has a great atmosphere.

 There is a lot of soccer played in Temple, good soccer as well and a good potential mix of young and slightly older players.
 Temple United FC were keen to offer a chance to those players by beginning this journey to another level of play.

 On March 11, 2015, owner Jeremiah Connelly joined TPSL League President Brendan Keyes and Temple, Texas city Mayor Danny Dunn to unveil the club crest at Lions Park Soccer Complex.

 On March 15, 2015, the club announce a series of 3 open tryouts that would begin the journey of searching for the club's first ever players.

 Team Logo

-"Greatness Through Humble Beginnings" is something that the club owner believe's and stands by for the future growth of his club.
+"Greatness Through Humble Beginnings" is something that the club owner believes and stands by for the future growth of his club.

 The owner is of humble beginnings but believes that no matter how successful the club gets, we must never forget where we came from.